The Limits of Long-Context Reasoning in Automated Bug Fixing: Comparative Analysis of Agentic and Long-Context Reasoning

 We evaluate SWE-bench in an agentic workflow setting using the \textit{mini-SWE-agent} framework, the reference agent released by the SWE-bench authors \citep{yang2024sweagent}.
 Unlike SWE-agent, which leverages an ACI (Agent-Computer Interface), mini-SWE-agent is a bash-only command-line workflow that provides a lightweight sandbox for experimenting with different models as shown in Figure \ref{fig:mini-swe-bench} (in Appendix).
 It produces a linear history in which each agent step is appended directly to the message stream—making it especially useful for debugging, fine-tuning, and measuring token usage and conversation length.
 This design aligns well with our goal of assessing SWE-bench’s strengths as an agentic benchmark while also probing its potential as a long-context benchmark.

 SWE-bench has multiple different version: SWE-bench, SWE-bench Lite and SWE-bench Verified.
 SWE-bench Verified is the best out of all these options as it removes unsolvable or irrelevant issues and categorizing problems by difficulty \citep{chowdhury2024swebenchverified}.
 As a sanity check for our evaluation infrastructure, we tested GPT-5-nano and obtained a 31\% resolve rate on 100 samples from SWE-bench Verified using the \textit{sb-cli} tool, the official SWE-bench command-line evaluation tool.
 GPT-5 nano's results on the open-source leaderboard on the full dataset is 34.8\%, which both derisks our evaluation infrastructure and justifies our choice of using a subsample of the dataset for evaluation \citep{chowdhury2024swebenchverified}.
 With our harness's fidelity verified, we evaluate 2 SOTA open-source models, DeepSeek R1-0528 and Qwen3-32B using the SambaNova Cloud API \citep{deepseekai2025deepseekr1incentivizingreasoningcapability,qwen3technicalreport}.
 On 100 samples from SWE-bench Verified, DeepSeek R1-0528 achieved a 30.3\% resolve rate, while Qwen3-32B reached 15.2\%.
-These results may suggest that using specialized harnesses are critical to achieving competitive performance on SWE tasks.

 While these experiments confirm that SWE-bench is well-suited for agentic workflows, they also raise the question: \textit{can it still serve as a long-context benchmark}?
 A key challenge lies in measuring and controlling context length in an agentic setting.
-Unlike our earlier RAG experiments, context length here depends on the number of dialogue rounds and accumulated tokens.
-Our statistics in Table \ref{tab:token_lengths} show that, across all tested models, full conversations generally stayed under 20k tokens.
-Within this range, successful solutions tended to use shorter contexts, while longer contexts often correlated with incorrect or unstable outputs—indicating diminishing returns from additional context.
+Context length here depends on the number of dialogue rounds and accumulated tokens.
+In Figure \ref{fig:combined_sub}, we show the trajectory token distributions for both Deepseek-R1-0528 and GPT-5-nano (please refer to the Appendix for Qwen3-32B's token distribution) full conversations generally stayed under 20k-30k tokens.
+Within this range, successful solutions tended to use shorter contexts, while samples with longer contexts tended to have lower resolve rates.
+It is unclear whether or not if longer contexts have worse resolve rates due to the fact that more context could confuse/complicate reasoning vs. more challenging issues require reasoning and are harder to resolve; disentangling these two factors is a good direction for future work.
 In totality, these findings indicate that SWE-bench is most suitable as an agentic workflow benchmark, but is less effective for evaluating long-context coding capabilities.